 The Arrow C++ library includes a generic filesystem interface and specific implementations for some cloud storage systems.
 This setup allows various parts of the project to be able to read and write data with different storage backends.
 In the

-arrow R package, support has been enabled for AWS S3.
-This vignette provides an overview of working with S3 data using Arrow.
+arrow R package, support has been enabled for AWS S3 and Google Cloud Storage (GCS).
+This vignette provides an overview of working with S3 and GCS data using Arrow.

-In Windows and macOS binary packages, S3 support is included.
-On Linux when installing from source, S3 support is not enabled by default, and it has additional system requirements.
+In Windows and macOS binary packages, S3 and GCS support are included.
+On Linux when installing from source, S3 and GCS support is not always enabled by default, and it has additional system requirements.
 See

 vignette("install", package = "arrow")for details.